Bringing and defending claims for unfair or wrongful dismissal

 - allegations of discrimination which are linked to the dismissal.

-Disbursements ( not included in our fee)
+Disbursements (not included in our fee)

 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

 Barrister’s fees are the most common disbursement that you are likely to incur in running such cases.
-A barrister’s input may be needed to advise on prospects of success on more complicated cases, to prepare the Claim or Defence from and to represent you at the tribunal on an interlocutory hearing and at the final hearing.
+A barrister’s input may be needed to advise on prospects of success on more complicated cases, to prepare the Claim or Defence form and to represent you at the tribunal on an interlocutory hearing and at the final hearing.
 We would generally expect to see the fees for barristers within the following ranges:

 Simple Cases: £750 – £2000 (excluding VAT)